sourcery-ai-experiments/blog.nathanv.me/content/posts/ibm-model-m-cleaning/index.md

 ## Review

 Here's my thoughts on the keyboard.
-Mind you, I usually typed on Cherry MX Blues and Browns prior.
+Mind you, I've only typed on Cherry MX Blue and Brown switches prior.
 I don't have the time or money to be a true keyboard aficionado like some on [/r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards).

 {{< figure src="img/reddit-rant.jpg" alt="/u/SolitaryEgg has some strong feeling towards the /r/MechanicalKeyboards community" caption="/u/SolitaryEgg has some strong feeling towards the /r/MechanicalKeyboards community" >}}